-3. The utility will copy the current system BIOS by default to the floppy disk.
-Make sure that the floppy disk is not write-protected and have enough space (at least 600KB) to store the file.
+The utility will copy the current system BIOS by default to the floppy disk.
+Make sure that the floppy disk has at least 600KB free space to store the file, and is not write-protected.

+'''

-''' A:\>afudos /oMYBIOS03.rom
+A:\>afudos /oMYBIOS03.rom

+AMI Firmware Update Utility - Version 1.10

+Copyright (C) 2002 American Megatrends, Inc. All rights reserved.

 Reading flash ..... done

+A:\>

-A:\> '''
+'''

-When the BIOS copy process is complete, the utility returns to the DOS prompt.
+When the copy process is complete, the utility returns to the DOS prompt.